catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation'), initialOption: "fact.robin" });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/Robin)

-This is a web-based interpreter for the excessively principled functional programming language [Robin][], version 0.7.

 Technically, it is `Language.Robin` (the reference implementation of Robin, written in [Haskell][]) compiled to [Javascript][]